-It is the responsibility of the Head teacher, under the School Standards and Framework Act 1998, updated 2002 and 2006 and the Education Act 2011, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Head teacher to ensure the health, safety and welfare of all children in school.
+It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998, updated 2002 and 2006 and the Education Act 2011, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
+It is also the Head teacher's responsibility to ensure the health, safety and welfare of all children in school.

 The headteacher will also approve this policy in conjunction with the governing board's standards committee, giving due consideration to the school's statement of behaviour principles (appendix 1).
-The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.
+The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.